alginarslan10/bubble-detection-epidemic-model/README.md

-An analysis work with compartemental epidemic modeling to show Gamestop stock bubble.
+An analysis work with compartemental epidemic modeling over the Gamestop stock